Treatment for IBS

 Yoga

 Yoga is another home remedy for IBS.
-Yoga can help you become more ‘in touch with your senses and developing a positive feeling.
+Yoga can help you become more ‘in touch with your senses and develop a positive feeling.
 Research suggests that yoga helps to restore normal signals in the nervous system.

-Lower your stress levels
+Lower your stress levels.

 Herbs for IBS belong to another group of natural remedies for IBS that help reduce the symptoms of IBS without causing side effects.

-Acupuncture for IBS – an ancient Chinese natural treatment for IBS
+Acupuncture for IBS: an ancient Chinese natural treatment for IBS

-Practitioners of acupuncture insert hair-thin needles into specific acupuncture points on the body to release blocked energy and correct imbalances.
+Acupuncture practitioners insert hair-thin needles into specific acupuncture points on the body to release blocked energy and correct imbalances.
 These acupuncture points correspond to and stimulate the body’s internal organs.

-A possible explanation for why acupuncture for IBS works is that needling acupuncture points help stimulate the nervous system, releasing feel-good chemicals and hormones.
+A possible explanation for why acupuncture for IBS works is that needling acupuncture points helps stimulate the nervous system, releasing feel-good chemicals and hormones.
 This may reduce the experience of pain, stress, and other symptoms.

 A study shows that acupuncture for IBS may help with abdominal bloating and other IBS symptoms.